Extreme Points in Multi-Dimensional Screening: Model and Preliminaries

-\begin{remark} The model subsumes several screening problems as special cases; see \Cref{sec:proof_sketches,sec:specific_objectives} for examples.
-In particular, we subsume problems with transferable utility by interpreting one allocation dimension as a numeraire for which the principal and the agent have a known marginal utility.
-That is, $\Theta= \tilde\Theta\times\{-1\}$, $v(\theta)=(\ldots,1)$ for all $\theta\in\Theta$, and $A=\tilde A\times[0,\kappa]$, where $\kappa\in\mathbb{R}$ is the total endowment of the numeraire. \end{remark}

-Since utility is linear, we can identify types on the same ray from the origin because they have the same preferences over the allocations in $A$.
-We select normalized types in the unit sphere $\mathbb{S}^{d-1}=\{y\in\mathbb{R}^d:\: ||y||=1\}$ as canonical representatives, i.e., $\Theta\subseteq\mathbb{S}^{d-1}$.
-In applications, we occasionally make other selections, e.g., when considering transferable utility.
-Thus, in our model, a $d$-dimensional allocation space $A$ always corresponds to a $(d-1)$-dimensional type space $\Theta$.\footnote{Contrary to other notions of one-dimensionality in the mechanism design literature (see e.g. \cite[Chapter 5.6]{borgers2015introduction}), a one-dimensional type space need here not imply a linear order on the underlying preferences.
-For example, $\Theta=\mathbb{S}^1$ may be a circle.}

-\subsection{Mechanisms}
+\subsection{Mechanisms.}

-The principal designs a (direct and measurable) \textbf{mechanism} $x:\Theta\to A$ to screen the agent.\footnote{It is without loss of generality to consider deterministic mechanisms: every randomized allocation in $\Delta(A)$ can be replaced with its barycenter since both principal and agent have linear utility.
-In applications, we may think of the allocation space $A$ as a set of lotteries over an underlying finite set of alternatives.
-In this case, a mechanism can be \emph{interpreted} as a stochastic mechanism.} A mechanism asks the agent to report their type $\theta$ and then implements an allocation $x(\theta)$.
-By the revelation principle, it is without loss of generality for the principal to focus on mechanisms that are \textbf{incentive-compatible (IC)} and \textbf{individually rational (IR)}:
+A direct mechanism is a measurable function $x:\Theta\to A$ that asks the agent to report their type $\theta$ and then implements an allocation $x(\theta)$.
+By the revelation principle, it is without loss of generality to screen the agent using a direct mechanism that is \textbf{incentive-compatible (IC)}:

-IC means that the agent has no incentive to misreport their type.
-IR means the agent has no incentive to veto the principal's choice.
-To simplify the analysis, we assume that there exists a type $\ubar\theta\in\Theta$ for whom the veto allocation is one of their favorite allocations, i.e., $\ubar a \in\argmax_{a\in A} a\cdot\ubar\theta$.
-If no veto allocation exists, IR is satisfied by convention.